-To send flowers in memory of Pat Wilson, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Pat Wilson, please visit our Heartfelt Sympathies Store.

 Family and friends will gather to celebrate her life at 1:00 PM Monday, March 11, 2019 at Grace Baptist Church, 507 NE 4th Street, in Andrews with Pastor Jeff Chapman, officiating.
 Interment will follow in the Andrews North Cemetery.
 The family will receive friends on Sunday from 5 – 7 PM at McNett Funeral Home.
 Please celebrate her life by visiting www.mcnettfuneralhome.com.